 3. English Ivy (Hedera helix) is also a popular, hardy plant that is easy to grow.
 It removes most pollutants.
-It is not fussy about light and can survive sun to shade.
 Ivy doesn’t like high temperatures and prefers to stay cool.
 Keep moist and spray the leaves weekly to discourage spider mites.

-5. VariegatedSnake Plant (Sansevieriatrivasciata),also called “Mother-in-Law’s Tongue,” is very easy to grow.
-Water heavily then let it dry out before watering again.
-It can survive any location from sun to shade.
+5. The VariegatedSnake Plant (Sansevieriatrivasciata),also called “Mother-in-Law’s Tongue,” is very easy to grow.
+Water heavily, then let it dry out before watering again.
+It can survive any location, from sun to shade.

-7. Dracaena like to be kept moist in a semi-sunny to shady location.
+7. Dracaena likes to be kept moist in a semi-sunny to a shady location.
 Warneck, Janet Craig, red-edged, and cornstalk dracaenas have been rated the highest in removing air pollutants.

 8.Weeping fig (Ficus benjamina) likes bright indirect light, high humidity, and warm temperatures.
-Water when top of soil feels dry and mist the top regularly.
+Water is when the top of the soil feels dry and mist the top regularly.

 More Plants That Clean the Air

 If you would rather have flowering plants, two that fared well in the testing were Chrysanthemums and Gerbera daisies.
-They are effective at removing VOCs and produced blossoms too!
+They are effective at removing VOCs and producing blossoms, too!